boratonAJ/SACEMA_Scientific_Task/README.md

 * `SACEMA_Scientific_Task` 			- current project folder (SACEMA_Scientific_Task).
 * `cd script/` 					- go to script folder (the folder contain `frequency_of_words.py` and `main_function.py`).
 * `cd Data/` 					- go to data folder to view the file input and output file folder.

+### Usage: How to execute the script

+Code explanation is located in the comments.

 ### Unit test and Test cases